BHID GROUP LTD

 - to provide you with information about other products and services we offer that are similar to those that you have already purchased or enquired about;

 - to provide you, or permit selected third parties, including BHID Group members to provide you, with information about products or services we feel may interest you.
-If you are an existing customer, we will only contact you (either via post, or by e-mail or SMS, or telephone) with information about products and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
-If you are a new customer, we will only contact you (either via post, or by e-mail or SMS, or telephone) as you will have selected via our online form.
+If you are an existing client, we will only contact you (either via post, or by e-mail or SMS, or telephone) with information about products and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
+If you are a new client, we will only contact you (either via post, or by e-mail or SMS, or telephone) as you will have selected via our online form.
 If you do not want us to use your data in this way, or to pass your details on to third parties for marketing purposes, you are free to withdraw your consent at any time by emailing email@example.com.

 - to notify you about changes to our services;